mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 Juju itself seemed to work great in this run, but this brought up a couple of basic optimizations against the EC2 api:

-    - don't expand `juju deploy -n <num_units>` and `juju add-unit -n <num_units>` in the client, do it in the provisioning agent
+    - pass the '-n' options directly to the provisioning agent... don't expand `juju deploy -n <num_units>` and `juju add-unit -n <num_units>` in the client
-    - don't expand these into multiple api calls to EC2
+    - pass these along all the way to the ec2 api... don't expand these into multiple api calls

 We'll add those to the list of things to do.